-BCA-26 Microsoft PowerPoint
+BCA-26 Microsoft PowerPoint 1.0 units

-t 1.0 units Transferable to CSU

 Learn the basics of Power-Point and more: create presentations, add visuals, include elements and data from other sources, modify master slides and timings.
 Customize, prepare for distribution and deliver presentations.
 Familiarity with keyboard recommended.
-Grades are P/NP.
+Grades are P/ NP.